genelet/godbi/README.md

 <br /><br />
 ## Chapter 3.
 ADVANCED USAGE

-godbi allows us to construct database *model* as in the MVC Pattern in web applications, and to build RESTful API easily.
+*godbi* allows us to construct *model* as in the MVC Pattern in web applications, and to build RESTful API easily.
 The RESTful web actions are associated with the database CRUD verbs as the following:

 HTTP METHOD | RESTful URL | CRUD | Function in godbi
 ----------- | ----------- | ---- | -----------------